Lycoris squamigera

 - Flower Description:

-- 3-inch fragrant flowers are rose-pink with purplish veins and funnel-shaped that appear on 2-foot naked stems in late summer to fall.
+- The flowers are 3 inches in diameter, fragrant, rose-pink with purplish veins, and funnel or trumpet-shaped.
+They appear on 2-foot naked stems in late summer to fall.
 They bloom in groups of 6-8 and have 6 recurved slightly wavy petals and are slightly nodding.
+Blooms appear from August to September.

 -